MarkBind/markbind/docs/userGuide/tipsAndTricks.md

   ...
 </panel>
 <panel header="This panel is at level 2" class="ml-3">
-  The "ml-3" is arbitarily chosen i.e "ml-0" to "ml-5" are all possible values.
+  The "ml-3" is arbitrarily chosen i.e "ml-0" to "ml-5" are all possible values.
 </panel>
 <panel header="This panel is at level 1">
   ...